martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ## Enable check updates
 When the button is active, a new version of the plugin is automatically checked in remote storage after an hour.
 "Update" message appears when new version is available.

+## Load changes
+The button loads the newest list of available changes from the plug-in repository.

+## Changes
+The button opens a view with available plug-in changes and update information.

 ## Automatic updates
 When the button is active, when a new version of an plugin is available, the plugin is automatically updated.
 Note: The OSPy system is constantly evolving and if the OSPy system changes significantly and the user does not update the OSPy system, the upgrade may not work after the upgrade.
 Always update the OSPy system first and then all plugins!